 As with many things in life, unless there is a medical emergency, it is better to gradually reduce the amount of sugar you consume, as opposed to going “cold turkey.”
-Look to add more of the sugar alternatives (listed above) to your baked goods, try unsweetened carbonated water instead of pop, and avoid processed foods as much as possible.
+Look to add more of the sugar alternatives (listed above) to your baked goods, try unsweetened carbonated water instead of pop, and avoid processed foods and cow’s dairy products (milk/cheese etc.) as much as possible.
 It is truly amazing how much wonderful flavour returns to our food once we have reduced the amount of sugar we consume.

 Naturally sweet foods can virtually taste like dessert, with something as simple as an orange, a small piece of dark chocolate, or a dish of coconut yogurt, satisfying our sweet tooth.
 Give it a try – we think you will be pleasantly surprised.

 Thank you so much for visiting!
 I hope you have found some valuable information, if so, I’d love to hear about it!

 Please feel free to share this post with anyone who might benefit, and comments are always welcome!